ktptran/inventory-detection/README.md

 **Amazon Timestream**

-AAmazon Timestream is a fast, scalable, serverless managed time series database service for Internet of Things (IoT) and operational applications.
+Amazon Timestream is a fast, scalable, serverless managed time series database service for Internet of Things (IoT) and operational applications.
 Since this is an inventory management system looking at stock over time, Amazon Timestream was a valid option to use.

 **Amazon Rekognition**

 Amazon Rekognition offers pre-trained and customizable computer vision (CV) capabilities to extract information and insights from your images and videos.
 This is the main driver for identifying inventory through our trained custom model.

+## Future State

+### Expanding Scope

+This project can be expanded with the following:

+1. Rekognition model accuracy = currently there are only 200 images to train the model, but this still produces errors sometimes.
+Including more images in both the testing and training dataset increases our accuracy.
+The model images were kept low to save on cost.
+2. IoT ingestion = instead of using a web application, using an IoT camera and services such as AWS IoT Core + AWS IoT GreenGrass would scale this further to a full solution.
+3. Inventory prediction = Using the historical data we can use Amazon Forecast to help predict the inventory of fruits.
+This can potentially be used to help predict input of stock for larger applications.

+### Optimization and Bugs

+The following are implementation bugs for improvements:

+1. User state intact when refreshing web console.
+2. Authentication / authorization for API gateway and routes
+3. AWS WAF for DDoS and SQL injection protection